paulinedepuydt/data_track_integrated_exercise/README.md

  - trigger a job from the AWS batch definition using the AWS console UI
 4. create the Airflow dag for ingesting the data every day at midnight.
 For this I have setup a shared MWAA in the AWS account.
    You can trigger an AWS batch job using the [AwsBatchOperator](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/_api/airflow/providers/amazon/aws/operators/batch/index.html) of Airflow
    Make sure you prefix your dag with your firstname.
-Upload your dag code using the aws cli/UI by placing it in the dags folder of the **integrated-exercise-resources** directory.
+Upload your dag code using the aws cli/UI by placing it in the dags folder of the **data-track-integrated-exercise** directory.
    Use the AWS console and the MWAA UI to trigger your dag and test whether it works
 5. (bis) make sure you handle timezones correctly
 6. (bis) You can also write integration tests with the API and or s3 using localstack